View on GitHub

 Initial conditions

-Initial watershed average soil moisture deficit can, in principle, be determined from streamflow records by re-arranging equations in Beven (2012):
+Initial watershed average soil moisture deficit can, in principle, be determined from streamflow records by re-arranging the above equations (Beven, 2012):

 \[%\overline{D}_{t=0} = -m \ln\left(\frac{Q_{t=0}}{Q_o}\right), %\overline{D}_{t=0} = -m\left[\gamma +\ln\left(\frac{Q_{t=0}}{\sum_{i=1}^Ml_ia_i}\right)\right], \overline{D}_{t=0} = -m\left[\gamma +\ln\left(\frac{Q_{t=0}}{A}\right)\right],\]

 where $Q_{t=0}$ is the measured stream flow known at the beginning of the model run.
-The parameter $m$ can be pre-determined from baseflow recession analysis (Beven et.al., 1995; Beven, 2012) and has been incorporated into ORMGP R-shiny.
+The parameter $m$ can be pre-determined from baseflow recession analysis (Beven et.al., 1995; Beven, 2012) incorporated into ORMGP R-shiny using:

 Time stepping